 What students should know and be able to do before starting this lesson: Students should be able to define, in their words, the concept of foreshadowing.

 Be specific when asking students to create a storyboard that shows the types of foreshadowing.
+Having a specific storyboard template for students to start with will help guide them and help them organize their thoughts.
+We recommend a spider map or a chart storyboard.
 Make sure that students include an explanation of each attribute as well as a quote that backs up their claim.
 If they are doing this, consider having the students download their storyboards to a PowerPoint using the feature in the toolbar.
 This is a perfect way for them to explain each cell.

 Activator: Students will be given Worksheet #1 and instructed to fill in the boxes, to the best of their ability.
 You may print out the worksheet, or assign it as a template in your account.
 In the grid, they will write their definition of each type as the instructor goes through them.
 Then, in the second column, they must come up with an example of this type from a story, play, novel, or even a movie they know.
 If students cannot fill in a box, then instruct them that they may leave it blank.
 After five minutes, ask students to compare lists with someone sitting near them.
 Then ask each pair to say an example of one type out loud.